Alexander-Barth/ROMS.jl/docs/src/index.md

 #### Run ROMS without MPI

-* To run ROMS without MPI, one need to disable MPI in `build_roms.bash`.
+* To run ROMS without MPI, one need to disable MPI in `build_roms.sh`.
 The ROMS binary will be called `romsS` and call be called by:

 ```bash
 ./romsS < roms.in | tee roms.out